 Race Course Information

-Swimmers jump off the second finger of the south side of the Fairhope Pier, swim approximately 200 yards south then turn east toward the shore and exit onto the small staircase on the beach.
+Swimmers begin the race by jumping off of both finger piers on the south side of the Fairhope Pier, then swimming approximately 200 yards south and turning east toward the shore before exiting onto the small staircase on the beach.
 Racers will line up near your matching swim cap color and individually according to race number (selected based on racer entered swim time at registration).
 Racers will line up at the end of the pier toward the Bay leaving room for spectators closer to the beach.

 Racers participating in the swim portion of the race should be able to swim 1/3-mile before race day.
 Swim caps are provided and wetsuits should not be necessary.
 Kayaks will be patrolling the course to guide swimmers and to offer support to any swimmers in distress.
 Buoys will be set in place to mark the course.

-Racers will leave the transition area, turing right onto South Section Street/Highway 3 and continue to Greeno Road/U.S. Highway 98.
+Racers will leave the transition area, bike straight uphill and then turn right onto South Section Street/Highway 3 and continue to Greeno Road/U.S. Highway 98.
 Racers will then turn right onto Greeno Road/U.S. Highway 98 then make a quick right turn onto Scenic Highway 98/Mobile Street and follow this back to the race site.
-Total length of bike course is 18 miles.
+Total length of bike course is 18.6 miles.

 The run is 3.1 miles (5K) and will start by heading directly up the hill (on the north side of the hill, not the south).
 At the top of the hill, racers will make a left turn and head around Knoll Park to Bayview Avenue.
 Racers then follow Bayview to North Avenue (turn right) and then another right on Summit Street.
 Racers continue running on Summit to Oak Street, turn around and head back to the Pier following the same path.
 At the bottom of the hill, racers turn right and make a loop through the park (all the way to the duck pond) and along the sidewalk by the pier.
 The finish line will be on the south side of the traffic circle in Fairhope Park.